jburzynski/TypeGenDocs/source/attributes.rst

 The parameter passed in *TsDefaultValue*'s constructor is a string, which is directly copied to the TypeScript file as a default value for a property.
 Therefore, default values for string properties have to be wrapped with *"* (double quote) or *'* (single quote) characters, in order to generate a valid TypeScript file.

-**Feature for versions >= 2.0.0:** If you want to specify default values to be generated for all members with a given TypeScript type, you can do so by using the *defaultValuesForTypes* option in the CLI or *GeneratorOptions.DefaultValuesForTypes* in the programmatical API.
+**Feature for versions >= 2.0.0:** If you want to specify default values to be generated for all members with a given TypeScript type, you can do so by using the *defaultValuesForTypes* config option.

 TsIgnoreAttribute
 =================